0xProject/0x-monorepo/packages/sra-report/README.md

 Options:
-  --help               Show help                                       [boolean] --version            Show version number                             [boolean] --url, -u            API endpoint to test for standard relayer API compliance
+  --help               Show help                                       [boolean] --version            Show version number                             [boolean] --endpoint-url, -e            API endpoint url to test for standard relayer API compliance
                                                              [string] [required]
   --output, -o, --out  Folder where to write the reports                [string] --network-id, -n     ID of the network that the API is serving orders from